binaryfox0/term-display/README.md

  - Vulkan (cross-platform)
 ### Issues
 Currently known issues with `term-display`
+ * **Bad Performance**:
- - **Bad Performance**: Rendering complex or large pixel grids in the terminal using `term-display` can be slower compared to alternatives.
+   - Rendering complex or large pixel grids in the terminal using `term-display` can be slower compared to alternatives.
 It is especially worse on virtual environments such as `termux` on mobile, which isn't fully optimized.
+   - Completely CPU dependent: means they almost can't leverage anything from GPU, which is heckin' fast, except `wezterm`
  - **Low Resolution**: Terminal-based output is limited by the size, resolution of the terminal window.
- - Some user event handling problems
- - Bad code structure